danielmart222/configure-ad/README.md

 -----------

-- Step 6 Type Run in the search bar -> Type the command wf.msc ->
+- Step 6 (continued):Type Run in the search bar -> Type the command wf.msc ->

 --------------